 Irish wolfhounds and Great Danes usually live about 7 or 8 years, but Chihuahuas and Shih Tzus usually live for 10 or 12 – some may even see their 15th birthday.

 This issue has financial implications (you’ll end up feeding retired breeders and providing them with veterinary care for the rest of their lives), but the most important thing to consider is how this lifespan will affect you emotionally.
-Dogs with short lifespans cause some owners considerable grief.
+Dogs who live for a shorter period of time due to short lifespans cause some owners considerable grief.

 Just be sure to consider this when selecting a breed to work with.